grepory/monitorama2016/outline.md

 			- WARN: something < something else < another thing!
 				- something may be less than something else, but it can be > than it REALLY FAST.
 				- Is this _really_ a warning???
-				- This feels more like a tornado warning--and we know how well those work.
+				- tornado warning: highly unpredictable and ususally too late
 			- CRITICAL: something > something else!
 				- OH GOD IT'S PROBABLY ON FIRE.
 				- Or maybe it's not!
 Remember our old friend CPU?